 After a bit more analysis around keywords and competitor websites, I decided that this (very small) niche was too good to just ignore.
 I knew that I had the skills to get a decent looking website up with top quality content and to rank for the keywords that I wanted to rank for.

 So I made the decision to park my new authority website for the time being, and build a brand new small niche website instead.

 Before I dive into the strategy for this website, let’s have a look at some interesting key statistics.
 The numbers below are for the period March 2016 until December 2016.

 Highest earnings per day: $1,537.71 (December 13th)

 I would like to emphasize that the site really only had 12 articles by the end of that year.
 They were all top quality articles, heavily optimized with near perfect on-page SEO.
-This goes to show that quality of content is so much more important than quantity of content.
+This proves that quality of content is so much more important than quantity of content.

 And with only 12 blog posts and a handful of pages (about, contact, privacy, etc.), you can imagine that the hourly rate for this site was very high.